-\1 Indicates the fulfillment of the conditions for Outside Audit & Supervisory Board Members as provided for in Article 2, Item 16 of the Companies Act.
-Also indicates the fulfillment of the conditions for Independent Directors/ Auditors as specified by Tokyo Stock Exchange, Inc. and other stock exchanges in Japan as well as selection criteria for Outside Audit & Supervisory Board Members specified by MC.
+^{} Indicates the fulfillment of the conditions for Outside Audit & Supervisory Board Members as provided for in Article 2, Item 16 of the Companies Act.
+Also indicates the fulfillment of the conditions for Independent Directors / Auditors as specified by Tokyo Stock Exchange, Inc. as well as selection criteria for Independent Audit & Supervisory Board Members specified by MC.